Serving our local communities for nearly fifty years, our story below shares various landmarks along our journey to build an enduring company.

 2016: Campbells’ divests from the fuel business, selling Val-U Energy to focus on our core hardware & lumber business.
 All VUE associates are guaranteed a job with the buyer and the transaction represents another story of success for Campbell’s.

-Forty six plus years of hard work, of dedicated and loyal associates, and good fortune with a tremendously supportive customer base have brought us to where we are today.
+Nearly 50 years of hard work, of dedicated and loyal associates, and good fortune with a tremendously supportive customer base have brought us to where we are today.
 We are proud to continue reinvesting in the people and the communities who sustain us.

 We sincerely thank our Associates, past and present, for their contributions and commitment to continuing Campbell’s Companies Tradition of Success.